-- Staff members will wait by the EC circle drive from 7:15 to 8:30 a.m. to accept and safely escort children into the school. - Parents will display their school-issued carpool tag in a visible area of the front window. - Pick-ups and drop-offs during non-carpool hours must occur through the EC office. - Parents will help children in and out of their car. - We ask parents to allot extra time to their schedule and patience for arrival and dismissal. - If the carpool line extends to the street, cars can wait on the side of Tallowood Road until the circle drive clears up. - There is no parking in the circle drive during morning and afternoon carpool.
+- Staff members will wait by the EC circle drive from 7:15 to 8:15 a.m. to accept and safely escort children into the school. - Parents will display their school-issued carpool tag in a visible area of the front window. - Pick-ups and drop-offs during non-carpool hours must occur through the Front office and check in with a valid ID. - Parents will help children in and out of their car. - We ask parents to allot extra time to their schedule and patience for arrival and dismissal. - If the carpool line extends to the street, cars can wait on the side of Tallowood Road until the circle drive clears up. - There is no parking in the circle drive during morning and afternoon carpool.